jawira/skeleton/README.md

     $ vendor/bin/jawira-skeleton
     ```

-2. Select files you want to create.
+2. Select files you want to create with _space_ and start copying with _enter_.

 Skeleton files
 --------------